Embanking of the tidal Thames: The Adelphi encroachment

 In 1770, at a site that is today between the Strand and Victoria Embankment Gardens, but then was under the waters of the Thames, the Adam brothers laid a foundation that protruded 100 feet into the stream.
 According to social campaigner Granville Sharp, they did it by illegally and furtively dumping rubbish into the river until they got a firm surface.
 On this foundation they built a quay with archways, and the prestigious Adelphi Terrace above and behind.
-Strenuously opposed by the Corporation of London, the brothers managed to get an Act of Parliament to authorise their reckless fait accompli.
+Strenuously opposed by the Corporation of London, the brothers managed to get an act of Parliament, the London (Thames Embankment) Act 1771 (11 Geo.
+3. c.
+34) to authorise their reckless fait accompli.